Terms and Conditions

 Grant supported Growth/Improvement projects must be completed, paid and claimed for within 4 months of grant confirmation.

-SME beneficiaries are at liberty to select any consultant/coach of their choice provided they can evidence adherence to EU procurement rules requiring them to invite a minimum of 3 quotations for the work and justify value for money in their selection.
+SME beneficiaries are at liberty to select any consultant/coach of their choice provided they can evidence a business case for a grant supported consultancy project and justify value for money in their selection.